|Max Headroom||N/A||Bridge Clearance||

 There are several other major considerations such the basics of beam, draft, displacement and whether or not the boat can handle a dinghy.
 The answers are that the 46 Sport Coupe is about as beamy as they come in class, draws pretty much what the rest do, is relatively light but not the lightest in class, and can handle a tender with a Weaver system if not on the swim platform itself.

 Clearly, Regal has tried to hit all of the consumers’ hot buttons, including price.
-The Regal 46 Sport Coupe has a base MSRP of $579,000, which the builder says is an introductory price.
+The Regal 46 Sport Coupe has a base MSRP of $584,000 which the builder says is a well-equipped price.

 = Standard = Optional